 HEROIN AFTER NALTREXONE

-1. For some patients, despite the expiry of the foreseen deadline of implant effects, Naltrexone concentration in the blood remains pretty high and the blockade still exists.
-In such a case, the patient will feel nothing or weakened effect of heroin, which does not provide him the expected feelings.
-There are 10 % of such cases.
+- In some cases, despite the expiry of the foreseen deadline of implant effects, Naltrexone concentration in the blood remains pretty high.
+Therefore, the heroin blockade still exists.
+In such case, patient will feel nothing or weakened effect of heroin, which does not provide him the expected feelings.